evajavadev/JavaMavenAndDatabases/README.md

 ### The mapper

-In account10 you will notice that all dependencies that involves lexicon.se (in POMs and files) are not changed.
+In account10 you will notice that all dependencies that involves lexicon.se (POMs and files) are not changed.
 I found it not necessary, as well as to be able to have as few components as possible I just changed the ones that needed to be renamed.

 But changing all, the mapper component has to be added.